HRC_Hero_About.jpg

 Roland Gilbert

-Prior to working for LA County Roland’s work included strategic planning, program design, quantitative methods for administration, team building, fundraising, marketing, and capacity building and training in public and private settings, including Alameda County and the Downtown Los Angeles Skid Row Development Corporation.
-He also was employed previously as an engineer with the Pacific Telephone and Telegraph Company (which became AT&T).
-In addition, he was a member of a 4-person team that developed and implemented business revitalization programs in cities in California, Louisiana, and Michigan.
-Roland is founder of the Simba Corporation, a nonprofit mentoring program for at-risk youth in Oakland, CA that he directed for 15 years.
+Before working for LA County, Roland’s work included strategic planning, program design, quantitative methods for administration, team building, fundraising, marketing, and capacity building and training in public and private settings, including Alameda County and the Downtown Los Angeles Skid Row Development Corporation.
+He was also employed previously as an engineer with the Pacific Telephone and Telegraph Company (which became AT&T).
+Additionally, he was a member of a four-person team that developed and implemented business revitalization programs in cities across California, Louisiana, and Michigan for the federal Small Business Administration.
+Roland was the founder of the Simba Corporation, a nonprofit mentoring program for at-risk youth in Oakland, CA, that he directed for 15 years.

-Roland earned a BA in Economics and a Master of Science degree in Administration with an emphasis in Quantitative Methods for Administration from University of California, Irvine.
-He has authored and published two books that focus on capacity building for persons experiencing homelessness and economically disadvantaged families.
+Roland earned a Bachelor of Arts in Economics and a Master of Science degree in Administration with an emphasis in Quantitative Methods for Administration from the University of California, Irvine.
+He authored and published two books that focus on capacity building for persons experiencing homelessness and economically disadvantaged families.